auth0/docs/articles/extensions/delegated-admin/hooks/settings.md

     - **edit.required**: set to true to fail if it does not have a value.
 Default is false.
     - **edit.type** **required**: text || select || password
     - **edit.component**: InputText || Input Combo || InputMultiCombo || InputSelectCombo
-        - Default: **InputText**: A simple text box
+        - **InputText** (default): A simple text box
         - **InputCombo**: A searchable dropdown, single value only
         - **InputMultiCombo**: A searchable dropdown, with multiple values allowed
         - **InputSelectCombo**: A select dropdown of options
     - **edit.options**: if component is one of InputCombo, InputMultiCombo, InputSelectCombo, the option values need to be specified.
-        - **Array(string)**: A simple array of values, label and value will be set to the same
+        - **Array(string)**: An array of values, label and value will be set to the same
         - **Array({ "value": string, "label": string })**: Allows you to set separate values for both the value and label.
-NOTE: This will result in the value in the write hook having the same value, but it can be trimmed down to just the value in the Write hook.
+Note that this will result in the value in the write hook having the same value, but it can be trimmed down to just the value in the Write hook.
+        - Note that the server side validation will ensure that any value specified for this field is in the options array
-    - **edit.disabled**: true if the component should be read only, default is false
+    - **edit.disabled**: `true` if the component should be read only, default is false
-    - **edit.validateFunction**: stringified function for checking the validation
-        - Example: `(function validate(value, values, context, languageDictionary) { if (value...) return 'something went wrong'; return false; }).toString()`
+    - **edit.validateFunction**: stringified function for checking the validation.
+Note that this validation function will run on the server side as well as the client side for validation.
+Example: `(function validate(value, values, context, languageDictionary) { if (value...) return 'something went wrong'; return false; }).toString()`
-        - NOTE: This validation function will run on the server side as well as the client side for validation
 - **create**: false || object => This describes whether the field shows up on the create dialog.
     - Default: if `false` will not show up on the create page
     - **create.display**: This will override the default display value
     - **create.required**: set to true to fail if it does not have a value.
 Default is false.
     - **create.type** **required**: text || select || password
     - **create.component**: InputText || Input Combo || InputMultiCombo || InputSelectCombo
-        - Default: **InputText**: A simple text box.
+        - **InputText** (default): A text box.
 Default for type text and password.
         - **InputCombo**: A searchable dropdown, single value only
         - **InputMultiCombo**: A searchable dropdown, with multiple values allowed
         - **InputSelectCombo**: A select dropdown of options
     - **create.options**: if component is one of InputCombo, InputMultiCombo, InputSelectCombo, the option values need to be specified.
         - **Array(string)**: A simple array of values, label and value will be set to the same
         - **Array({ "value": string, "label": string })**: Allows you to set separate values for both the value and label.
-NOTE: This will result in the value in the write hook having the same value, but it can be trimmed down to just the value in the write hook.
+Note that this will result in the value in the write hook having the same value, but it can be trimmed down to just the value in the write hook.
+        - The server side validation will ensure that any value specified for this field is in the options array.
     - **create.disabled**: true if component should be read only, default is false
     - **create.validateFunction**: stringified function for checking the validation
         - Example: `(function validate(value, values, context, languageDictionary) { if (value...) return 'something went wrong'; return false; }).toString()`
-        - NOTE: This validation function will run on the server side as well as the client side for validation
+        - This validation function will run on the server side as well as the client side for validation

 ## Pre-Defined Fields